lgezelius/robotics/ROS 2 Installation.md

     echo "export ROS_DOMAIN_ID=0" >> ~/.bashrc

+Set the Qt Platform Abstraction (QPA) to X11 instead of Wayland.
+Wayland causes errors in some ROS 2 GUI utilities such as RQt.
+Wayland is used by Ubuntu 22.04+.
+Qt (pronounced “cute”) is a cross-platform software development framework used for building graphical user interfaces (GUIs) and other applications.

+    echo "export QT_QPA_PLATFORM=xcb" >> ~/.bashrc

 Test in a new shell by checking for ROS environment variables.

     printenv | grep -i ROS